sciber/deepoo-yolo11-litert/SPECS.md

   - Use the Ultralytics `ultralytics` Python library to fine-tune, evaluate, and export the model to LiteRT.

 ## 5. Mobile Integration
-- Provide instructions for integrating the LiteRT model into the Android app.
+- The exported LiteRT model is optimized for Android integration with full INT8 quantization for maximum efficiency
+- Optimized inference pipeline for mobile hardware
+- Bounding box output format compatible with mobile apps

 ## 6. Directory Structure
 ```